-The number of times in my early photography career that I missed opportunities to capture a perfect moment still frustrates me.
-During my early photography I spent endless hours reading SLR digital camera reviews until I was sure I found the perfect entry level digital camera.
-My first digital camera was nothing special however the hours of photographic experience I gained helped me become what I am today and was a precious time I remember with great fondness.
+The number of times that I missed opportunities to capture a perfect moment in my early photography career still frustrates me.
+During my early photography days, I spent endless hours reading camera reviews until I was sure I found the perfect entry level DSLR.
+My first digital camera was nothing special; however, the hours of photographic experience I gained helped me become what I am today.

-These are essential in ensuring that you are always ready for a photo opportunity:
+Don’t make the same mistakes I did.
+These are essential tips in ensuring that you’re always ready for a photo opportunity:

-1) Access to your digital camera must be quick.
-As a result, it is crucial you have a digital cameras camera bag that allows easy fast access to your digital camera.
+1) Access to your camera must be quick.
+It’s crucial you have a camera bag that allows easy, fast access to your camera.

 2) Make certain that you have more than one fully charged battery before you set out on a photography trip.
-Remember also that battery life can also be affected by the temperature so make sure you know the environment in which you are going to be shooting.
-If it is 10 degrees below zero, make sure you have plenty of backup power sources.
+Remember also that battery life can also be affected by the temperature; make sure you know the environment in which you are going to be shooting.
+If it’s 10 degrees below zero, make sure you have plenty of backup power sources.

 3) Ensure that you clean the front and rear of your lenses to reduce spots.
 This should become a routine process.
 I have a routine where I clean the lenses at the end of a shoot and prior to going on my next shoot.
-I also ensure that I carry in my bag cleaning equipment as once you are in the field, anything can happen.
+I also ensure that I carry cleaning equipment, as once you are in the field, anything can happen.

 4) Make absolutely certain that you have enough storage capacity on your camera and its additional memory cards.
-The routine I follow is to remove all images to my laptop and backup after each shoot.
+The routine I follow is to upload all images to my laptop and back up after each shoot.

-5) Ensure that your camera is preset to the settings you require for the subject you are going to shoot.
+5) Ensure that your camera is preset to the settings you require for the subject you’re going to shoot.
 This relies on experience to know the best settings for a given scenario.

-6) If your digital camera is fitted with image stabilization technology or vibration reduction, use it correctly.
+6) If your camera is equipped with image stabilization technology or vibration reduction, use it correctly.
 If you’re going to be holding your camera for the shoot, make certain to turn these features on.
-If your tripod shooting, turn them off to ensure sharper images.
+If you’re tripod shooting, turn them off to ensure sharper images.

 7) Ensure you have fitted any filters prior to heading out on a shoot.
 This means you will have to know your subject.
-It is quicker to remove filters when on a shoot than fit them so always fit them before you begin.
+It’s quicker to remove filters when on a shoot than fit them, so always fit them before you begin.

-8 ) Now this may sound amateurish but I can admit, I have on occasions left my lens cap on and missed an opportunity as a result.
+8 ) Now this may sound amateurish, but I can admit that I have on occasion left my lens cap on and missed an opportunity as a result.
 So please, make sure that you have taken your lens cap off!

 Roaming the fields and hedgerows looking for that perfect moment honed the skills I now rely on daily.